“I want to perform their favorite song, but you know they love to sue” – From a Rap Beef Against Drake to a Super Bowl LIX Halftime Performance

-The run that Kendrick Lamar has been on within the last year has been crazy, impressive, and further blew him up as a artist and influential figure in rap.
+The run that Kendrick Lamar has been on within the last year has been crazy, impressive, and has further solidified him as an artist and influential figure in rap.

-The halftime show starts off with a game board of sorts, which reminded me of the Netflix series “Squid Game,” and the four buttons that are widely used on a PlayStation controller.
+The halftime show begins with a game board of sorts, reminiscent of the Netflix series “Squid Game,” and features four buttons commonly found on a PlayStation controller.

-“Salutations!” says well renowned actor Samuel L. Jackson, who is portraying as Uncle Sam throughout the halftime performance.
-“It’s your Uncle Sam and this is the Great American Game.”
+“Salutations!” says well-renowned actor Samuel L. Jackson, who is portraying Uncle Sam throughout the halftime performance.
+“It’s your Uncle Sam, and this is the Great American Game.”

 Then comes in Lamar, kneeling on top of a 1987 Buick GNX, the famous car that is on Lamar’s “GNX” album cover, rapping lyrics to “GNX (Teaser).”